dotnet-bootcamp-2025/MyTodo/Phase-1.md

 );
 ```

-We’re starting with an immutable record.
-You’ll update items by creating a copy later
+Weâ€™re starting with an immutable record.
+Youâ€™ll update items by creating a copy later

 ## 2) Basic console skeleton
 - Open src/TodoApp.Console/Program.cs and add a minimal loop: